romeorizzi/TALight/README.md

 Be warned that neither cmd nor Powershell do for it.
 Also for the rest of this tutorial, be told that when we say "terminal" we do actually mean **terminal** (or **terminal emulator**) and not just a surrogate of it.
 It should offer you a shell like `bash` or `zsh`.
 However, if you have installed git on your machine, and have been wise enough to opt for the installation that also includes a bash terminal than you already have it.
 Otherwise, you can get it as follows.

-  Install git (and be wise enough to opt for the installation that also includes a bash terminal).
+  Install git (and be wise enough to opt for the installation that also includes the Git Bash and the support for the symlinks).

 This is an highly recommendable approach since `git` is good to have and, actually, it is quite likely you will need it anyhow, very soon.

 <details><summary>How to install git</summary>

 Whatever is your platform (Linux, Mac, Windows, ...) the [Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) of the [Git Community](https://git-scm.com/community) will give you the best updated instructions on how to install this game changer on your machine.
-If your are a Windows user, we limit ourselves to remark their suggestion to get the command line version of git as well as the GUI ("We’ll learn more about those things a little later, but suffice it to say they’re things you want.").
+If your are a Windows user, here are two important pieces of advice to follow in the installation process:

+1. follow their suggestion (and default option) to get the Git Bash (as they say: "We’ll learn more about those things a little later, but suffice it to say they’re things you want.").

+2. ask to activate the support for the symlinks.
+Notice: though this is a very good thing to do it is not the default option since the versions of Windows before the Creators Update could not manage symlinks natively (make sure you already have that update before installing git.
+For this follow [these instructions](https://www.cnet.com/how-to/how-to-tell-if-your-pc-is-running-windows-10-creators-update/)).

 </details>

 </details>